github/catalyst/docs/_guide/targets.md

 subtitle: Querying Descendants
 ---

 One of the three [core patterns](/guide/introduction#three-core-concepts-observe-listen-query) is Querying.
 In Catalyst, Targets are the preferred way to query.
-Targets use `querySelectorAll` under the hood, but in a way that makes it a lot simpler to work with.
+Targets use `querySelector` under the hood, but in a way that makes it a lot simpler to work with.

 Catalyst Components are really just Web Components, so you could simply use `querySelector` or `querySelectorAll` to select descendants of the element.
 Targets avoid some of the problems of `querySelector`; they provide a more consistent interface, avoid coupling CSS classes or HTML tag names to JS, and they handle subtle issues like nested components.
 Targets are also a little more ergonomic to reuse in a class.
 We'd recommend using Targets over `querySelector` wherever you can.